lgatto/2015-03-05-Intro-Integ-Omics-Prot/caveats.md

 ![plot of chunk cvg](figure/cvg-1.png)

+And

-And, the majority of peptides map to a minority of proteins.
+- the majority of peptides map to a minority of proteins
+- different peptides within one protein can differently detectable in an MS

 ## Protein inference